Nadata gibbosa (J.E. Smith, 1797)

 White-dotted Prominent Moth

-The larva is smooth and green with a thin yellow mid-dorsal line.
-It is illustrated by Miller & Hammond (2003).
+The larva is smooth and green with a thin yellow mid-dorsal line and covered in tiny yellow speckles.
+It is illustrated by Miller & Hammond (2003) and Miller et al. (2018).

 This species is common and widely distributed in hardwood forests and riparian zones throughout North America.
 In the Pacific Northwest, it is common in coastal rainforests, oak woodlands, and mixed hardwood forests at low elevations west of the Cascades, in mixed hardwood-conifer forests at middle to high elevations in the Cascades and Rocky Mountain region, and in riparian zones along creeks and rivers at low elevations east of the Cascades.